Gym Equipment Finance: What You Need to Know

 Short-term loans from alternative lenders are relatively easy to qualify for.
-Most borrowers who are approved have annual revenue of over $150,000, a minimum credit score of 600, and at least two years of business history.
+Most borrowers who are approved have annual revenue of over $100,000, a minimum credit score of 600, and at least one year of business history.

 You don’t have to be wildly qualified to be eligible for invoice financing: Your gym will just need to be in business for six months to be eligible for funding from the invoice financing company Fundbox.